CodeMiko Done Cheap - DIY real-time performance capture

 While this is a satisfying starting point, there are a number of enhancements required to make this into a system capable of producing compelling content.

 If you’re familiar with motion capture systems, you are probably surprised that an open-source DIY inertial motion capture suit is capable of determining translation of the root bone in space.
 Your surprise is warranted, Chordata is not able to do this (yet).
 As a result the root bone (the hip) stays anchored in place for the most part (with limited vertical translation made possible by anchoring the foot bones to the floor and using IK).
-The practical implication of this is that this motion capture system will not work for tracking a character walking around in an environment - it can only capture the “inner pose” (all rotations relative to the root bone at the hip).
+The practical implication of this is that this motion capture system does not work for tracking a character walking around in an environment - it can only capture the “inner pose” (all rotations relative to the root bone at the hip).
 This limitation makes sense in the context of the Chordata system, which was originally intended for capturing dance poses.

 One idea I am exploring is attaching a Vive tracker to the waist of the suit, and using the Vive outside-in tracking system for global positioning of the root bone of the character model.

-We could add “filters” and other effects to the video layers in OBS (background and character) to spice things up.
+I could add “filters” and other effects to the video layers in OBS (background and character) to spice things up.

 These clips incorporate the improvements mentioned above, as well as others described in detail in the follow-up to this post.